BC United: Falcon leadership, name change, and campaign suspension: since 2022

 On August 28, 2024, Falcon announced that BC United would suspend its political campaigning, with Falcon endorsing the BC Conservatives, saying "John Rustad and I haven't always agreed on everything, but one thing is clear: our province cannot take another four years of the NDP."
 Falcon said this was done to prevent vote splitting in competitive ridings.
 While 18 nominated BC United candidates, including five incumbent BC United MLAs, ran for re-election as independent or unaffiliated candidates in the 2024 British Columbia general election, none were successful.
 Falcon remained as leader following the election.
 In February 2025, former BC United MLA Karin Kirkpatrick called for him to resign, saying that his continued presence was preventing the party from rebuilding and raising funds to pay its debts.
 Falcon refused to resign, however, stating that a leadership contest would further drain the party's financial resources.
 Consequently, Kirkpatrick left the party and founded the CentreBC party with several other former BC United MLAs.

+In June 2026, former supporters of BC United met in an effort to reclaim the party's Liberal brand name and plot a potential comeback following the election of Kerry-Lynne Findlay as BC Conservative Leader, with a presentation circulating among group members emphasizing the importance of the Liberal name and citing the success of the federal Liberals under Prime Minister Mark Carney.
+An online Research Co. poll conducted after the BC Conservatives’ leadership race found that 47% of British Columbians believe that BC needs a centre-right party, and 41% say that it's time to bring back the BC Liberals, with an additional voting intention question that included the BC Liberals as an option found the NDP leading with 35% of decided voters, followed by the BC Conservatives (34%) and Liberals (15%).

+In September 2026, amid turmoil in the BC Conservatives under Findlay, a grassroots group called Unite Liberal BC sought to revive BC United and called for Falcon and three remaining party board members to step down.
+The group's stated goals were to give voters what they referred to as a "principled, mainstream centre-right alternative" and to restore democratic member governance to the party.
+Lead organizer for Unite Liberal BC and former member of BC United's executive council Carol Fielding stated that the party has served as the primary free-enterprise coalition capable of defeating the NDP and that BC United remained an active, debt-free registered political entity with valuable assets and a constitution that vests authority in its membership.